More about Piero della Francesca

 Here is what Wikipedia says about Piero della Francesca

-Italian: [ˈpjɛːro della franˈtʃeska] ; Piero di Benedetto; c.
-1415 – 12 October 1492) was an Italian painter of the early Renaissance.
-To contemporaries he was also known as a mathematician and geometer.
-Nowadays Piero della Francesca is chiefly appreciated for his art.
+Italian: [ˈpjɛːro della franˈtʃeska] ; né Piero di Benedetto; c.
+1415 – 12 October 1492) was an Italian painter, mathematician and geometer of the Early Renaissance, nowadays chiefly appreciated for his art.
 His painting is characterized by its serene humanism, its use of geometric forms and perspective.
-His most famous work is the cycle of frescoes The History of the True Cross in the church of San Francesco in the Tuscan town of Arezzo.
+His most famous work is the cycle of frescoes The History of the True Cross in the Basilica of San Francesco in the Tuscan town of Arezzo.

 Check out the full Wikipedia article about Piero della Francesca